zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 Setting up your environment to use Ice
 ======================================================================

 Visual C++
 ----------

-To use Ice for C++ you must add the Ice bin directory(s) to your PATH.
+To use Ice for C++ you must add the Ice bin directory(s) to your PATH:

   > set PATH=<Ice installation root directory>\bin;%PATH%

-If you built an x64 platform, use this setting instead (the x64 directory must come first in your PATH):
+If you use an x64 platform, use these settings instead (the x64 directory must come first in your PATH):

   > set PATH=<Ice installation root directory>\bin;%PATH%
   > set PATH=<Ice installation root directory>\bin\x64;%PATH%

-If you do not want to use the Ice Visual Studio Extension described above then you will have to configure Visual Studio manualy in order to build Ice applications.
+If you do not want to use the Ice Visual Studio Extension described above then you will have to configure Visual Studio manually in order to build Ice applications.
 This involves adding the locations of the Ice header files, libraries, and executables to Visual Studio's configuration.
+Follow these steps:

 - In the IDE, choose Tools->Options->Projects and Solutions->VC++ Directories